 He said the numbers appeared to be cut from other license plates.

 “The ficticious numbers are similar in size and type as other Pennsylvania registration plates.
 I believed the fictitious numbers to be affixed with small Velcro squares which were captured by camera on the front of the license plate on occasions when the plate was not altered,” Seilhamer wrote.

 He said the investigation disclosed the altered plate was utilized 49 times.

 On Jan.
 17, 2013, Seilhamer conducted a traffic stop of the suspected truck near the Donegal interchange “at which time I observed the four small pieces of Velcro affixed to the truck and trailer license plates.
 Seilhamer reported the truck and trailer were seized at that time.

 Last July, police subsequently received a report of a stolen EZPass transponder registered under UPS being used 297 different times.
 The truck utilizing the allegedly stolen EZPass also was registered to McGill, Seilhamer wrote in the affidvit.

 Seilhamer noted in the report that McGill's firm also owns an EZPass.

-McGill of Owen McGill Farm Equipment said he had “no comment” on the charges when reached by telephone recently.
+McGill of Owen McGill Farm Equipment said he had “no comment” on the charges when reached by telephone yesterday.
 Neither McNally or DeHaven could be reached for comment.

 Court documents indicate all three men have retained Pittsburgh attorney Michael DeRiso to represent them at the preliminary hearing scheduled March 5 before Moore.
-DeRiso did not return a recent telephone inquiry seeking comment.
+DeRiso did not return a telephone inquiry yesterday afternoon seeking comment.